fivetran/fivetran_sdk/development-guide.md

 - `utc_delete_before` has millisecond precision.

 #### WriteBatchRequest
 - `replace_files` is for `upsert` operation where the rows should be inserted if they don't exist or updated if they do.
 Each row will always provide values for all columns.
+Set the `_fivetran_synced` column in the destination with the values coming in from the csv files.

 - `update_files` is for `update` operation where modified columns have actual values whereas unmodified columns have the special value `unmodified_string` in `CsvFileParams`.
+Soft-deleted rows will arrive in here as well.
+Update the `_fivetran_synced` column in the destination with the values coming in from the csv files.

-- `delete_files` is for `soft delete` operation.
-Use primary key columns (or `_fivetran_id` system column for primary-keyless tables) to update `_fivetran_deleted` column of corresponding rows in the destination to `true`.
+- `delete_files` is for `hard delete` operation.
+Use primary key columns (or `_fivetran_id` system column for primary-keyless tables) to perform `DELETE FROM`.

-For all three operations above, you should update `_fivetran_synced` column in the destination with the values coming in from the csv files.

 Also, Fivetran will deduplicate operations such that each primary key will show up only once in any of the operations